Complexities of International Business

 2) Foreign Regulations and Standards

-The firm may need to conform to new standards.
+The company may need to conform to new standards.
 This may require changes such as in the production process, incurring additional costs, inputs and packaging.

 3) Delays in Payments

-International trade may cause delays in payments, adversely affecting the firm’s cash flow.
+International trade may lead to delays in payments, adversely affecting the firm’s cash flow.

 4) Complex Organisational Structure